zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Furthermore, notice the resemblance of Eqn.
 13.17 to 7.22.

 Next, multiply Eqn.
-13.17 by \\(\exp(-i \omega t)\\), expand the expression of the complex wavenumber as per Eqn.
+13.17 by \\(\exp(-i \omega t)\\), expand the expression of the angular wavenumber as per Eqn.
 7.9, and take the real part of both sides of the equation:

 $$ \tag{13.18}
 	\bm{n} \times \bigg(